-After you finish your treatment, your doctor will continue to follow your condition for 3 years and watch you for side effects.
-Follow-up by telephone will occur every 4 months.
+After you finish your treatment, your doctor will continue to follow your condition for five years and watch you for side effects.
+After your study treatment is complete you will be receiving a phone call follow up every three months for the first two years, and then every 6 months for year's three to five.